 Accomplishments in IEEE technical fields are recognized with annual awards for outstanding contributions to technology, society, and the engineering profession.

-The IEEE Medal of Honor, IEEE's highest award, recognizes an individual for an exceptional contribution or extraordinary career in the IEEE fields of interest.
+IEEE Medals are the highest awards that the IEEE presents on behalf of the IEEE Board of Directors.
+IEEE Medals embrace significant and broad IEEE interests and purposes.
+The highest honor is the IEEE Medal of Honor, which recognizes an individual for an exceptional contribution or extraordinary career in the IEEE fields of interest.
 Past recipients have included such visionaries as:

 As a member of IEEE, you'll receive access to select content, product discounts, and more.